codepath/android_guides/ActiveAndroid-Guide.md

 > I read somewhere that ActiveAndroid automatically creates another auto-increment ID column, is this true?
 What field names should I avoid using?

-This is true, see https://github.com/pardom/ActiveAndroid/wiki/Creating-your-database-model for more details.
+This is true, see [creating your database model](https://github.com/pardom/ActiveAndroid/wiki/Creating-your-database-model) for more details.
 The column is called ["mId"](https://github.com/pardom/ActiveAndroid/blob/master/src/com/activeandroid/Model.java#L40)

 > How do you specify the data type (int, text)?
 Does AA automatically know what the column type should be?

-Inferred automatically from the type of the field
+The type is inferred automatically from the type of the field.

 > How do I store dates into ActiveAndroid?

-AA supports serializing Date fields automatically!
-Simply do:
+AA supports serializing Date fields automatically.
+Simply:

 ```java
 @Column(name = "timestamp", index = true)
 private Date timestamp;
 ```

 and the date will be serialized to SQLite.
-You can parse strings into a Date using ``:
+You can parse strings into a Date object using [SimpleDateFormat](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html):

 ```java
 public void setDateFromString(String date) {